 (g) Received ₹ 8 Lac as a grant from State Government for the construction of quarters for the staff.

 (a) The account previously written off as bad is a revenue receipt as it is the normal function of a business.

 (b) Sale of an old machine is considered as a capital receipt as by selling the machine it will gain the capital.

 (c) Sale of a stock is termed as revenue receipt as the company will receive the capital over an exchange of goods.

-(d) Contribution os a partner is a capital receipt because it will enhance the financial status of a firm.
+(d) Contribution of a partner is a capital receipt because it will enhance the financial status of a firm.

-(e) A loan is a capital receipt as it will intensify the production of a business.
+(e) A loan is a capital receipt as it will help in increasing the production of a business.

 (f) A subsidy is a revenue receipt because it is received on a regular basis from the government.